tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-cursors-and-loops.md

 ## Why do we hate those poor cursors?

-Let&#8217;s first see why people tend to use cursors.
-Let&#8217;s say you come from a procedural language and this is the first time you are using SQL.
-In the procedural language you know how to traverse a list, you of course will look for something that is similar in SQL&#8230;&#8230;..bingo!!! you found it&#8230;the almighty cursor&#8230;.the crusher of allmost all SQL Server performance.
+Let's first see why people tend to use cursors.
+Let's say you come from a procedural language and this is the first time you are using SQL.
+In the procedural language you know how to traverse a list, you of course will look for something that is similar in SQL……..bingo!!! you found it…the almighty cursor….the crusher of allmost all SQL Server performance.
 You start using it, your code works, you are happy, life is good.
 Now a team member tells you that the cursor is evil and should never ever be used.
 You are confused, if a cursor is never to be used then why is it part of the language?
-Well you might say the same for the goto statement, this exists in SQL however Edsger Dijkstra&#8217;s letter _Go To Statement Considered Harmful_ was published in the March 1968 Communications of the ACM.
+Well you might say the same for the goto statement, this exists in SQL however Edsger Dijkstra's letter _Go To Statement Considered Harmful_ was published in the March 1968 Communications of the ACM.

 The reason that cursors are evil is that they tend to be slower than a set based solution.
 Cursors are not needed for 99% of the cases.
 SQL is a set based language, it works best with sets of data not row by row processing, when you do something set based it will generally perform hundreds of times faster than using a cursor.